ebi-uniprot/uniprot-manual/help/embeddings.md

 categories: UniProtKB,Automatic_annotation,help
 ---

-Protein embeddings is a way to encode functional and structural properties of a protein, mostly from its sequence only, in a machine-friendly format (vector representation).
-Embeddings are computationally expensive, however once computed they can be leveraged for different tasks such as sequence similarity search, sequence clustering, and sequence classification.
+Protein embeddings are a way to encode functional and structural properties of a protein, mostly from its sequence only, in a machine-friendly format (vector representation).
+Generating such embeddings is computationally expensive, but once computed they can be leveraged for different tasks, such as sequence similarity search, sequence clustering, and sequence classification.

-UniProt is providing raw embeddings (per-protein and per-residue using ProtT5 model) for UniProtKB/Swiss-Prot and some reference proteomes of model organisms (such as Homo sapiens, Sars-CoV-2, and E.coli) with every release.
+UniProt is providing raw embeddings (per-protein and per-residue using the ProtT5 model) for UniProtKB/Swiss-Prot and some reference proteomes of model organisms (such as Homo sapiens, Sars-CoV-2, and *E. coli*).
+You can retrieve them from our [Downloads](https://www.uniprot.org/help/downloads) page.

-**Note:** Proteins longer than 12k residues are excluded due to limitation of GPU memory (only a handful of proteins are excluded).
+**Note:** Protein sequences longer than 12k residues are excluded due to limitation of GPU memory (this concerns only a handful of proteins).

 ## Sample code

-The embeddings h5 files store the embeddings as key-value-pairs.
-The key is the protein accession and the value is the embeddings vector.
+The embeddings.h5 files store the embeddings as key-value pairs.
+The key is the protein accession number and the value is the embeddings vector.
 The following code snippet shows how to read and iterate over an embeddings file in python.

 ```python